 When is the best time to visit Austin?

-- Best Time for Sightseeing: The best time to walk around the city, enjoying the sights and beautiful parks like 351-acre Zilker Park, is in the spring and autumn when the weather is often ideal.
+- Best Time to Visit Austin for Sightseeing: The best time to walk around the city, enjoying the sights and beautiful parks like 351-acre Zilker Park, is in the spring and autumn when the weather is often ideal.
 These seasons also bring the biggest crowds, so if you’d rather enjoy the city during a more peaceful time, you might want to consider visiting in November or February.
 Temperatures are often rather pleasant then, although you may need a rain jacket for the occasional wet day.
 The worst time for sightseeing is during the peak of summer, July and August, when temperatures are scorching and just a short stroll down the street can be rather miserable.

 - Best Time for Barton Springs Pool: No matter what the weather brings, the spring-fed waters of Barton Springs Pool, one of Austin’s most popular attractions, stays at a steady 20°C year round.
 This is the place to be in the summer, when everyone is seeking relief from the heat.
 Summer weekends are the busiest, so if you come during this time, arrive before 8am (it opens at 5am) or be prepared to wait in a long line, and know that parking is at a premium.
 Another option for avoiding crowds (and the fees), is to go during the hour of free swimming, every night from 9pm to 10pm.
 While you can go at other times of the year, many feel the water is too chilly to brave unless it’s at least 32°C outside, which can happen outside the summer months, usually in May, September and October.